weichen-qsnetwork/stratosnet.github.io/docs/docs-stratos-chain/setup-and-run-a-stratos-chain-full-node.md

 ## Start the full-chain node

-!!! tip
+!!! tip "Important"

-    Joining the network at a later time will require your node to download all the past blocks which, depending on how far ahead the network is, could take hours or even days.
+    Joining the network at a later time after mainnet launch will require your node to download all the past blocks which, depending on how far ahead the network is, it could take hours or even days.

     Stratos Chain now supports StateSync which enables your node to use a snapshot of the current chain and start the sync from there, which will only take a couple of minutes.

-    You can find the StateSync Doc [here](../how-to-start-with-state-sync/).
+    Please follow the StateSync Doc [here](../how-to-start-with-state-sync/) BEFORE starting the node.

 There are three ways to run your Stratos-chain full-node.